Ultimate Report on People Who Visited Every Country in the World

 Gender Distribution of People Who Visited Every Country in The World

-Of the above, 26 people did it as a couple, completing 193 together – of which 11 male-female couples, one same-sex (female) couple and one ‘couple’ of identical (male) twins.
+Of all the above people, 26 people did it as a couple, completing 193 together – of which 11 male-female couples, one same-sex (female) couple and one ‘couple’ of identical (male) twins.
+We also know of two brothers who have both done it, albeit not (always) travelling together.
 Despite reports of a Spanish-French family of 4 planning to do 193 coming from distant 2010, we can’t confirm this nor are we aware of any other family units or related individuals who have completed 193 together.
 We do know at least of one couple where both visited every country but not finishing at the same time and not necessarily travelling together for much of the route.

 Women completing 193 in the earlier days until 2010 were generally as part of a couple and we believe the first one was Carmen Becker in 1994; Marian Speno may be the first ‘solo’ woman to make a claim and we believe she visited every country in 1998.
 Audrey Walsworth (2005) and Nina Sedano (2010) complete this early picture of solo women travellers in a very male-dominated UN Master environment.

 Things have changed since then.
-Of a total of 52 claims by women, 30 – more than 57% – have been made since 2019.
+Of a total of 87 claims by women, at least 60 – almost 70% – have been made since 2019.
 This points to the clear trend that, if in the first years women UN Masters were rare, this is no longer the case.

-Comparing the above with the numbers for 2023, of the 50 new UN Masters on our list for 2023, 14 are female.
+Comparing the above with the numbers for 2025, of the 79 new UN Masters on our list for 2023, 19 are female.
 This is the largest number of women to complete 193 in a single year based on our info.
-It also means that more than a fourth of the women who have ever done it, did it within 2023!
-This is still a male-dominated field, however women represent 28% of the total in 2023.
-This is almost double the average percentage of women UN Masters overall.
+It also means that more than a fifth of the women who have ever done it, did it within 2025!
+This is still a male-dominated field, however women represent 24% of the total in 2025, which is far more than the 16.7% total representation.

-It is worth mentioning that women completed 193 first in Hungary, Latvia, Mexico and the Philippines: in the latter case, two women!
-Apart from Hungary, in the other countries there is no male UN Master that we know of.
+It is also worth mentioning that women completed 193 first in Bahrain, Hungary, Latvia, Mexico and the Philippines: in the latter case, five women!
+In Bahrain there is still no male UN Master that we are aware of.

 Ethnicity of UN Masters